dsmsuite/dsmsuite.github.io/dsm_overview.md

 Without the use of a DSM, such analyzes are unreliable, because the software designed and the actual software architecture often do not match.

-> To perform this kind of refactoring on the DSM model transformation rules can be applied using the transformer.
-After transformation on the DSI file, this file needs to be used to create a new DSM file, whcih in tutn can be imported in the viewer.
+> To perform this kind of refactoring transformation rules can be applied on the DSI file using the transformer.
+After transformation on the DSI file, the DSI file needs to be used to create a new DSM file, which in turn can be imported in the viewer.

 > The commercial [Lattix  DSM tool](http://lattix.com/) allows direct manipulation of the elements in the DSM, which id more convenient.